 If you are looking for an easy, foolproof Pesto Sauce recipe, then this is it.
-It’s full of bright, bold basil-garlic flavors that you're going to love, and it couldn't be simpler to make.
+This easy recipe is full of bright, bold basil-garlic flavors that you're going to love, and it couldn't be simpler to make.

-You only need five minutes and six ingredients for this pesto sauce perfection, so let's get started!
+You only need five minutes and six ingredients for this easy recipe, so let's get started!

-If you’ve put off making this yummy sauce at home, thinking it might be fussy or tricky, then you’ll be surprised by just how simple it is to make.
+And I think you'll be surprised by just how simple it is to make, too.
 You only need a few basic ingredients and about five minutes to prepare it.
 It really couldn't be easier!

 Keep reading for a step-by-step tutorial, tips for modifying the basic recipe, and ideas for using it.